Did you hear? Architectural shingles are the new 3-tab shingles.

 Regardless of how expensive or high quality your shingle is, the most critical component of a lasting roof is the quality of the installation itself.
 A roof is only as good as its installation.

 We hope this guide was helpful for you as you look into different shingle options for your roof replacement.
-Want to learn more about the different shingle types?
-Checkout this article from CertainTeed.
+Interested in learning more?
+Check out our guide to the different types of asphalt shingles.